Team Building & Collaboration

 Create the Great in You offer a new and exciting programme for teams to get a better understanding of the advantages, disadvantages and benefits of collaboration at a personal and professional level.

-Our programme’s academic writing was designed in association with Enterprise Ireland and Dr Bernadette Brereton from Dundalk Institute of Technology.
+Our programme has been designed with the support of Enterprise Ireland and using the academic writing of Dr Bernadette Brereton from Dundalk Institute of Technology.

 Daily life and new environments present a variety of unfamiliar challenges such as different personalities, working styles, cultures and opinions.
 Our approach is non-judgemental & person-centred and aims to challenge each of the participants to work in a collaborative space and to explore collaboration using Tuckman’s group stages of Forming, Storming, Norming and Performing to examine where they feel they are at and individual or team.